oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **15. Disable Database Backups.**

-   Uncheck the box to disable Database backups.
+   Uncheck the "Enable automatic bakcups" box to disable Database backups.

    We don't need automatic backups until we complete the database migration.